Robyn Few

+Early life and career

+Few was born in Paducah, Kentucky.
 According to her biography on SWOP's website, she had worked as an exotic dancer, then pursued a college degree in theater, and was active in the medical marijuana movement in California.
-She first began working as a prostitute in a professional capacity in 1996, but she was a sex worker all her life, beginning with survival sex work as a thirteen-year-old runaway.
+She first began working as a prostitute in a professional capacity in 1996, but was a sex worker all her life, beginning with survival sex work as a thirteen-year-old runaway.

 In June 2002, she was arrested by an FBI SWAT team.
 She pleaded guilty to a charge of conspiracy to promote prostitution in December 2002, and received a sentence of 6 months' house arrest and three years' probation in November 2003.

+Campaigning

 She founded SWOP-USA in October 2003, and the first International Day to End Violence Against Sex Workers was organized in December of that year.